ecilasun/e32/README.md

 The project is built using an Arty A7-100T board but is small enough to fit onto any smaller board.

 The CPU consists of only 5 stages in this SoC, apart from the initial Reset stage.
-Note that at the beginning of every stage, register writes, bus writes, bus reads, data out, instruction decoder and ALU are all turned off, to be turned on for only the stages they're required in.
+Note that at the beginning of every stage, register writes, bus writes, bus reads, instruction decoder and ALU are all turned off, to be turned on for only the stages they're required in.
+This ensures a well balanced device with all possible paths taken for all driven registers.
+This excludes the 'dout' register, as the data has to be held and not change in case of a bus stall.

 ## Fetch Stage
-This stage is an instruction load wait slot, and is reserved space for handling interrupt triggers or some CSR loads to internal registers.
+This stage is an instruction load wait slot, and is reserved space for future CSR loads to internal registers such as timecmp.

 ## Decode Stage
 This stage will latch the read word from memory to instruction register, and enable the instruction decoder so that we have something to process on the execute stage.
+After this stage, on next clock, the instruction will be available as individual, decoded segments.

 ## Execute Stage
-This is where the next instruction pointer is calculated.
-It also handles bus read request / memory address generation for LOAD and STORE instructions.
-This stage will turn on the ALU for the writeback stage, where the aluout result is used.
+This stage handles bus read request for LOAD and memory address generation for LOAD/STORE instructions.
+This stage will turn on the ALU for the writeback stage, where the aluout result is used, and also pipelines the result of the branch decision output from the BLU.

 ## Writeback Stage
 This stage handles the write enable mask generation for the STORE instruction, and will set up the writeback value to the register file based on instruction type.
 This is also the wait stage for any LOAD instruction started in the execute stage.
+The instruction pointer is calculated here as well.

 ## Retire Stage
 This stage generates the bus address for next instruction, enables register writes for any pending writes, and will handle the masking/sign extension of register output value from previous started LOAD instruction.